chazza144/petscorner/README.md

 ### Features Left to Implement
 I would like to add a ‘Fun’ page for children which would include some games to play.
 And perhaps more information of the breeds and names of the animals on the farm.
 Change the Contact Form to a pop up form accessible on all pages.
+I'd like to make the PETS CORNER title text into a link which takes you back to the home page

 ## Testing